 Here we use the

-we're looking for the same cookie that we sent back.
-We get the cookie
+looking for the same cookie that we sent back.
+We get the cookie from

 The third job is to modify the code that stores and retrieves likes to add the session key associated with the value.
 This involves adding the session key as a parameter to these functions and modifying the SQL query to restrict the rows we retrieve to those that contain the session key: